kg86/satcomp/README.md

 Common to all Python scripts are the input parameters `--str` for giving a string as an input, or `--file` for reading an input file.

-With parameter `-h` you obtain the list of all available parameters:
+With parameter `-h` you can obtain the list of all available parameters:
 ```console
 pipenv run python src/attractor_solver.py -h
 ```